Radu Sîrbu: Biography

-His work as a producer
+Production

-After releasing his first album under Mr&Ms, Sîrbu began to work with DJ Layla.
-They produced the song 'Single Lady' by DJ Layla featuring.
-Alissa.
+After releasing his first album under Mr. and Mrs. Sîrbu, Sîrbu began to work with DJ Layla.
+They produced the song 'Single Lady' by DJ Layla, featuring Alissa.
 The lyrics were co-written by Radu and Sianna Sîrbu.
-The video for 'Single Lady' was released; and the track reached No.1 in Europa Plus Moscow/Russia.
+The video for 'Single Lady' was released, and the track reached No.1 in Europa Plus Moscow/Russia.
 Sîrbu also released a second single with DJ Layla, 'City Of Sleeping Hearts' and released a music video for it.

 He then started producing under the brand Wild Rose Project.
-The first single of the project named 'Ecstasy' was in collaboration with the artist Dee-Dee.
-In 2014, Radu produced the song 'Dynamite', sung by Liza Fox with lyrics co-written by Radu Sîrbu, Anna Sîrbu, and Inessa Lee.
+The first single of the project, named 'Ecstasy', was in collaboration with the artist Dee-Dee.
+In 2014, Radu produced the song 'Dynamite', sung by Liza Fox with lyrics co-written by Radu Sîrbu, Ana Sîrbu, and Inessa Lee.
 The song reached the top 40 charts in the United Kingdom.